Is your baby breech?

 - In Atlanta, Dr. Brad Bootstaylor is skilled in breech birth.

-- Spinning Babies® Approved Trainer, Nicole Morales, CPM, teaches about breech through the levels of the pelvis at Nizhoni Institute of Midwifery.
+- Spinning Babies® Approved Trainer, Nicole Morales, CPM, teaches about breech through the levels of the pelvis at Nizhoni Institute of Midwifery (and sometimes assists Dr. Fischbein).

 As you search for a provider to help you, whether they have a degree/reputation or not, ask them to show you how they release stuck arms or a trapped head.
 If they can’t readily do this with a doll and pelvis (or another prop), then keep looking.
 They may be nice, sincere, and skilled—just not in breech.

 I have seen home and hospital providers not know how to free a trapped baby, even with many successful breech births behind them, because it had always been easy up until then.
 Breech birth can go well, but when it doesn’t, more babies die because the overconfident provider really didn’t know what to do.
-I don’t mean to be negative here, but saying this straight can save a life.
+I don’t mean to be negative here, but saying this straight can help parents choose a provider who knows well how to save a life.

 Fortunately, there’s good news!